Skip to main

 Our aim is to help educational psychology students to develop the knowledge, skills, and tools to be effective consumers and creators of educational research and to raise thoughtful questions that guide their inquiry.
 We believe that the best way to learn how to do research, analyze data, communicate results, and teach others is to get directly involved with faculty mentors and advanced students as early as possible in one’s graduate program.
 Graduate students entering the program will select a program of study focusing on one of four areas of specialization: multicultural education, quantitative methods, motivation, and development.

-There are many ways in which we believe an educational psychologist can be an advocate for social justice.
-Educational psychologists who promote social justice will
+There are many ways in which we believe an educational psychologist can be an advocate for structural responsiveness.
+Educational psychologists who promote structural responsiveness will

-• Promote equity and justice for all human beings
+• Promote fair treatment for all human beings

-• Inform multiple communities of learners about educational practices that facilitate and undermine the opportunities of all students to achieve academic, physical, and psychological well-being
+• Inform multiple communities of learners about educational practices that facilitate and strengthen the opportunities of all students to achieve academic, physical, and psychological well-being

 • Question whether existing theoretical models are appropriate for all groups of learners

-• Increase their own and others’ awareness of the micro-, meso-, and macro-level contextual factors affecting the lives of students, teachers, administrators, parents, and community members
+• Increase their own and others’ awareness of the micro-, meso-, and macro-level structural factors that impact the lives of students, teachers, administrators, parents, and community members

-• Explore alternative explanations of student performance (and relevant factors)
+• Explore leading and alternative explanations of student performance

 Why Educational Psychology?